notion-enhancer/notion-repackaged/README.md

 This project extracts the source code of the publicly-available binaries on the [official Notion website](https://www.notion.so/desktop), meaning all code contained within our packages is owned by Notion.

 Additionally, in the enhanced variant, we embed [notion-enhancer](https://github.com/notion-enhancer/notion-enhancer) which is MIT licensed.
-All code contained in the `embedded_enhancer` directory is owned by them, as well as the code the necessary patches are based off.
+All code contained in the `embedded_enhancer` directory and the icons in the `assets` directory are owned by them.

+This project is made as a best-effort, integrating and supporting all Linux distributions as well as other OSes like Mac and Windows is very complicated.

-This project is made as a best-effort in my free time.
-I am not liable for any problems caused by this (or included) software.
+We are not liable for any problems caused by this (or included) software.